How Are Dolls Made?

 Soft dolls like the gorgeous collection by Rubens Barn are hand made by skilled seamstresses.
 Although there are still plenty of mothers and grandmothers making dolls for their children and grandchildren.

 Being made by hand gives the dolls additional character as each one will be slightly different even if those differences are tiny, but it still gives the dolls a unique character that you don’t find in plastic dolls.
-Many of the seamstresses have been with the company since they started working with the factory 16 years ago, so they are highly skilled and experienced.

 Wooden Dolls